Skip to main content

 Cisco Meraki product lines offer various types of VPN options for small office and/or remote deployments.
 Each option is recommended for a different type of scenario, ranging from a single client, to several wired and wireless clients.
 If you have a complex requirement not covered below, please contact your Cisco Meraki account executive to discuss what would be the best fit for your particular needs.
 This article will discuss the scenarios listed below.

-• Single Client VPN
+• IPSec Client VPN

 • Wireless Client VPN